martin-prillard/shavadoop/README.md

 // the hash on the key modulo the worker's number is always unique Math.abs((int) (Util.simpleHash(key) % nbWorker));
 ```
-<br/>It also noted that the combiner is integrated as standard.
+It also noted that the combiner is integrated as standard.
 <br/>*The file's name syntax : UM_x_W_y_fullhostname, where x is the mapper worker's id and y is the right reducer worker's id*
 <br/>At the end and thanks to socket communication, a dictionary is created to the next step : the shuffling.
 <br/>*The file's name syntax : DSM_y, where y is the right reducer worker's id*